Marginal Fermi liquids from Fermi surfaces coupled via matrix boson gas: Outlook

 \section{Outlook}

 In this article, we borrowed the idea of matrix scalar fields from \cite{Kachru_NFL1, Kachru_NFL2} and applied it to a simplified version of the heavy fermion problem studied in \cite{Patel_Kondo} right at the critical point.
 This opened up the possibility to write down a theory that respects flavor conservation exactly and provides marginal Fermi liquid self energy scalings for $d=z+1$ with $\Sigma(i \omega) \sim -i \omega \ln(N/|\omega|)$.
 At the saddle point $\lim N \rightarrow \infty$ we still have a marginal Fermi liquid with $N$ independent $\Sigma(i \omega) \sim -i \omega \ln(1/|\omega|)$ scaling.
+For $d=2$ it gives an interesting interpretation that relativistic bosons interacting with spin flip operator (or any other species swap interaction of this form) as $bc^{\dagger}_{\uparrow}c_{\downarrow} + \text{h.c}$ immediately gives rise to marginal Fermi liquid behavior.
 The theory has the same set of problems as the matrix boson Ising-nematic metals which have $N$ dependent energy scales \cite{Sachdev_Chowdhury_Review} while interestingly it maintains its marginal Fermi liquid structure in both large-$N$ and small $\omega$ limits.
 The other interesting aspect is that that at low-$T$, the fermionic and bosonic bulk (not specific) heat capacity have a nearly identical form $NVT \ln(N/T)$ and $NVT \ln(\Lambda/T)$ respectively.